ideoda/flatrock/README.md

 extra notes:
 - no translation used in strings (nor in php, nor in twig): it was faster
 - the fliptimer jquery plugin is not an npm, it has been downloaded to the assets folder: it was faster
-- all js has been wrote into app.js, not in separated files: it was faster
+- commits are big, and contains more than one operation: it was faster
+-